Triangular Pyramid Volume Calculator

 How to find the volume of a triangular pyramid by hand?

-This is the part of the text where we show you how to apply the triangular pyramid volume formula.
-As an example, consider a triangular pyramid with a height of 10 cm, and a base with sides that are 3 cm, 4 cm, and 5 cm in length (making it an Egyptian right-angled triangle):
+To find the volume of a triangular pyramid with a height of 10 cm, and a right-triangle base with sides 3 cm, 4 cm, and 5 cm, you need to:

 The hardest step is usually calculating the base area - to learn more about it, you may want to check our generic triangle area calculator or one of the calculators dedicated to each special type of triangle, be it: